 User-Research: Figma Make Prototypes to Test Building Experience

-Since our teachers are not always the most tech-savy, I wanted to really test the building experience.
+Since our teachers are not always the most tech-savvy, I wanted to really test the building experience.
 It needed to be transparent, and I specifically wanted to test the amount of information provided on the page, how we show removed items, and how intuitive bulk editing was.
-I used Figma Make to create three prototypes.
+I used Figma Make to create three prototypes, and asked teachers to perform a set of key actions in a randomized order.

 'Lego Blocks' Style